CubeStatistica/.github/README.md

 # Cube Statistica

-### We are machine learning app development company.
+### We are a machine learning app development company.